MCT-master/mct-master.github.io/_posts_draft/2023-11-27-alexanjw-applied-project.md

   </figcaption>
 </figure>

-We focused on using a regression model to map two motion inputs (pitch and roll) to four outputs.
+We focused on using a [regression ML model](https://towardsdatascience.com/a-beginners-guide-to-regression-analysis-in-machine-learning-8a828b491bbf) to map two motion inputs (pitch and roll) to four outputs.
 Using the regression model allowed for a smooth transition between orientation states and greater potential for musical mappings.
 We created 4 new presets to showcase the model:
 - Sine tones with evolving chords
 - Sawtooth waves through analogue-style filters
 - Choir - the four output values from the model control the volume of five choir samples.